Hope Sandoval: Renewed solo activity (2016–present)

-On March 9, 2016, it was confirmed that Hope Sandoval & The Warm Inventions would release a 7" vinyl single titled "Isn't It True" for Record Store Day 2016.
+On March 9, 2016, it was confirmed that Hope Sandoval & the Warm Inventions would release a 7-inch vinyl single titled "Isn't It True" for Record Store Day 2016.
 The track also features Jim Putnam of Radar Bros.
 A music video for the song was released on April 19, and is dedicated to Richie Lee of Acetone.
 The Warm Inventions' third studio album, Until the Hunter, was released on November 4 through the band's own independent record label, Tendril Tales.
 A second single from the album, "Let Me Get There" featuring Kurt Vile, was released on September 23.

 Sandoval contributed vocals to "I Don't Mind" by Psychic Ills, which was released on March 29, 2016.
-Four months later, Massive Attack released "The Spoils", which was her third collaboration with the band, following "Paradise Circus" and "Four Walls".
-A music video starring actress Cate Blanchett was released on August 9.
+Four months later, Massive Attack released "The Spoils", and the 2016 single "The Spoils". which was her third collaboration with the band, following "Paradise Circus" and "Four Walls".
+The Spoils music video was released on August 9, starring actress Cate Blanchett.

 She covered "Big Boss Man" on Mercury Rev's 2019 album Bobbie Gentry's The Delta Sweete Revisited.
+Sandoval, along with artists such as Sting, Elton John, Dolly Parton, Eric Clapton and more, was featured on the 2024 reimagined duet version of Ghost on the Canvas, the 2011 farewell album of Glen Campbell who died in 2017.

-Performing style
+Musical and performance style

+Sandoval's musical style is most often described as "sultry" dream pop driven by her "beautifully sleepy vocals."
+Mazzy Star's music is folk-inflected alternative rock and dream pop with a wash of psychedelic production, while the Warm Inventions omit the psychedelic sheen to form cleaner, tighter arrangements.

 During live performances, Sandoval prefers to sing in near-darkness with only a dim backlight, playing the tambourine, harmonica, glockenspiel or shaker.
 She has a reputation for shyness.
 Her stage presence has been described as "idly withdrawn, barely acknowledging the audience".
+Sandoval's tendency to avoid contact with the audience has led to her being categorized as shoegaze.